 - We do understand that the distribution decisions are at some part subjective and we try to use the quantitative data as much as we can.

 - We notice and appreciate all efforts that are done to keep Ukrainian people and Ukrainian horses safe, we welcome all initiatives and contributions and are open to collaborate and exchange ideas on how efforts can be coordinated in a better way.

 - For the future, we would like to have the local sources of feed and beddings to cut the delivery time, the costs and to support the local producers.

 We organize the horse’s relocation to stables that we have managed to establish in safer areas on the western side of Ukraine.

 Finding the solutions for horses is a very complex task for horse owners.

 The routes are from a specific start and end location.
 Horses are collected from various pre-organised pick up points.
-These pick up points are organized from the information that is recorded on the request spreadsheet by the horse owners.

 If many horses need relocating from a specific stable, and if it is possible to reach the stable then we can send one large horse truck to them.